 - Lastly we help you define the project vision.
 A compelling vision makes it easier to rally senior management, partners, and team members in support of your project.
 Elements of the vision may include a high-level prototype, personas and user journeys, content strategy, or even a functional specification.

 We work with your core project team to define the structure, layout, flow, and look-and-feel of the solution.
 The resulting “blueprint” is tested with users and serves as a model for the business owners, designers, and developers as the project takes shape.

 - The different user scenarios already developed during the analysis phase are now detailed into task flows.
 For content heavy sites, content and actions are grouped in categories and sorted by importance and frequency … so called card sorting.

 - Next follow the sitemap and wireframes – these are the project blueprints.
 Often delivered in form of a clickable prototype, the wireframes should be tested with end users to ensure that the planned application matches their needs.

 - The final step is the design.
 We see design not as an end in itself but as a way to solve problems.
 Consistent, appealing and clear graphic design helps to reinforce your brand, present information in a meaningful way, and enhance the user experience by producing smart iconography and illustrations.
 We deliver design templates, patterns, and a style guide to serve as models for the development phase.

 - In agile development environments many of these steps are repeated on a per sprint basis, necessitating an embedded UX approach.

 Development and testing

-We collaborate with your internal development teams and external technology partners to see the project through to completion.
-On larger projects, or for clients that lack the internal resources, we bring in trusted development partners to offer an end-to-end solution.
+We collaborate with your internal teams and external technology partners to see the project through to completion.

 - The development phase is generally done in sprints using the Agile Scrum methodology.
 This ensures that progress is visible – avoiding what is known as the “tunnel effect” – and that reviews and testing can take place during development.